logankeenan/logankeenan.github.io/content/posts/cross-platform-rust-database-access.md

 ## Using SQLite with Rust

-This first post will cover creating the rust-core library that accesses the database for creating and querying records.
+This first post will cover creating the rust-core library that accesses the database.
 Let's start by creating a directory which will eventually contain the code for the different platforms.

 ```bash